rishanzihad/Donation-Camp/README.md

 ⚪ User Can Donate the website here are many category to donation.

 ⚪ User can search the catagory that he wisht to donate .

-⚪ user can see there donation list .
+⚪ User can see there donation list .
 User can see there statistics chart that depend on there donation.